 - Set up a patch of cat grass or catnip in the room, but AWAY from the tree.
 It’ll encourage your cat to go THERE instead.

-Keeping Cats Out of Christmas Trees: Anti-Cat Decorations
+How to Keep Cats Out of the Christmas Tree: Anti-Cat Decorations

 You have the tree set up and ready to go.
 Keeping up with watering the tree regularly prevents those dangerous needles from dropping.
 However, you have to decorate the tree eventually, right?
-If you want to keep cats out of Christmas trees, you CAN add some subtle decorations that will turn them AWAY.
+If you want to work on how to keep cats out of the Christmas tree, you CAN add some subtle decorations that will turn them AWAY.
 They won’t even detract from the holiday spirit.

 - Jingle bells make fantastic warning systems.
 Attach them to the lower branches of the tree.
 If your cat brushes them, you’ll hear and can intervene.
 (Bells won’t even look strange)